In a World...: Accolades

-In a World... won Best Screenplay at the 2013 Sundance Film Festival, where it debuted on January 20.
+In a World... won U.S. Dramatic Screenwriting Award at the 2013 Sundance Film Festival, where it debuted on January 20.
 Bell said she felt she had already won simply by being accepted for competition at Sundance.
 Bell was nominated for Best First Screenplay at the 2014 Spirit Awards.
 Bell was honored with the Breakthrough of the Year Award (shared with Joshua Oppenheimer—The Act of Killing) and was listed in the Best Actress top 10 honorees by the Dublin Film Critics' Circle.

-The film was recognized by the National Board of Review as one of the top 10 independent films of 2013.
+The film was recognized by the National Board of Review as one of its top 10 independent films of 2013.

-Music

-The song "Everybody Wants to Rule the World" by the band Tears for Fears is featured in the film and plays over the end credits.

-In addition to the soundtrack, the score, which was written by Ryan Miller of Guster, was released on September 24, 2013.